**Most of this information represents the research I was involved in my previous assistant professor role at NIT Jalandhar.

-My research is a group activity where I work with a motivated group of Master and PhD level scholars along with my external collaborators from both academia and industry to solve a number of interesting research problems related to the fields of software engineering and education.
+My research has been a group activity where I work with a motivated group of Master and PhD level scholars along with my external collaborators from both academia and industry to solve a number of interesting research problems related to the fields of software engineering and education.

 My research interests revolve around the software engineering subareas of software design, architecture and quality, with my major emphasis on the design quality improvement activities such as code smell detection, refactoring and modularization, supported by program analysis based software metrics, particularly dynamic/runtime metrics.